isomerpages/govtech-gobusiness/index.md

 image: /images/
 permalink: /
 #notification: GoBusiness Govt Assist eAdviser will be launching soon!
-notification: <strong>Attention:</strong> We will continue to review the manpower strength that your company deploys at the work premises during this period.
-As you continue to operate your Essential Service, you are required to comply with all applicable laws, including the provisions of the COVID-19 (Temporary Measures) Act.</br></br>Watch the video tutorial for "Manpower Submission Form" <a href="https://go.gov.sg/manpowersub" target="_blank">here</a>.
+notification: <strong>Attention:</strong> Allied Health Clinic/Professionals seeking to practise on 29 Apr 2020 (Wed) should apply for Time-Limited Exemption.
+Concurrently, they should also apply for General Exemption for the rest of the Circuit Breaker Period.
 sections:
     - hero:
-#        title: Exemption from Suspension of Activities
+#        title: Exemption from Suspension of ActivitiesWatch the video tutorial for "Manpower Submission Form" <a href="https://go.gov.sg/manpowersub" target="_blank">here</a>
         title: Supporting Our Businesses
 #        subtitle:
         subtitle: Overcoming Challenges, Emerging Stronger